 Since 1971, SER Metro-Detroit has consistently maintained a high-performance record in the skills training and placement of consumers into unsubsidized employment in the private sector and in providing employers with a diverse, qualified workforce.
 The means by which our mission of cultivating a qualified, skilled and adaptable workforce for metropolitan Detroit and the global economy is reflected in our name: Service, Employment, and Redevelopment.
 SER Metro-Detroit works to give each consumer of services the resources needed to create a life of self-sufficiency and self-fulfillment.
 SER program mix includes: literacy and education, job readiness skills training, occupational skills training, vocational skills training, job seeker and employer services, welfare reform programming, economic and community development, employment, and extensive youth programming.
 The services delivery system includes the active participation of the public and private sectors, education, and government.

-Interviews program participants; reviews application and documentation to assess barriers to be addressed; provide initial academic assessments to identify participant’s learning styles.
+1. Interviews potential program participants; reviews applicant’s application and other documentation to assess possible barriers to be addressed; provide initial academic assessments to identify participant’s learning styles.

-Provides counseling to address barriers that may reduce the participant’s chances of completing the program; makes referrals as needed.
+6. Provides counseling and intervention to address observed barriers that may reduce the participant’s chances of successfully completing the program; makes referrals as needed.
 Works with representatives of the Department of Health and Services (DHS), Friend of the Court, Department of Corrections and/or other agencies as necessary to ensure that the needs of the participant are addressed.